Category Archive: Stillness

 Stillness Heals Everything

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we are in watching… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading

 Letting Go of Tranquility

 I’m sorry I’ve been absent for a while, but I’ve been working on my novel, “The Sweet Burn of Emptiness”.
-It’s taken eight years for me to get to this final draft, so… Continue reading
+It’s taken eight years to get to this final draft, so right now… Continue reading

 Reality is Created by Actions, Not Thoughts!